danbates2/emonDC/README.md

 Can PCB track be used as the shunt?
 How does heat dissipate through the PCB and how does this effect the value being monitored?
 Is a temperature sensor required for factoring in temperature drift?
 How much responsibility does the installer have in installing correct cable terminations for this board?
 What are the divisions of responsibility?

+Several spinoff boards have derived of this project, in various stages of completion, the latest being the ACS770 or 772 series hall-effect current sensor breakout board.
+Also, an isolated FTDI adaptor, emonDCmini targeted at single channel DC monitoring with WiFi capabilities, and an emonDC shield for Arduino pattern.

 ### Licence